 There are additional, physical reasons to move components of the ground segment into space.
 Space-based SSA offers several important advantages compared to ground-based systems.
-While satellite Laser Ranging (SLR) and optical systems used to identify debris are restricted to hours when the sun can reflect off the objects, but the sky is dark enough to image effectively.58 Optical and laser systems in orbit can operate 24/7.
+Satellite Laser Ranging (SLR) and optical systems used to identify debris are restricted to the hours of a day when there is sufficient sunlight to reflect off objects in orbit but when the sky is still dark enough to image effectively.58 In contrast, optical and laser systems in orbit can operate 24/7.
 As a result, this appears to be the direction that both the United States and China have identified as optimal for space tracking duties.
-It is worth noting that while China has yet to field such a system, Boeing launched the first component of the Space-Based Space Surveillance (SBSS), which tracks space objects from deep space to low Earth orbit in 2010.59 The US Air Force declared the SBSS fully operational in April 2013.60

-^{vi} HTS satellites are able to transmit at greater than 100 Gigabits/second, whereas conventional communication satellites' typically transmit at 10 Gigabits/second or less.
+It is worth noting that while China has yet to field such a system, Boeing launched the first component of the Space-Based Space Surveillance (SBSS), which can track space objects from deep space to low Earth orbit, in 2010.59 The US Air Force declared the SBSS fully operational in April 2013.60 v HTS satellites are able to transmit at greater than 100 Gigabits/second, whereas conventional communication satellites typically transmit at 10 Gigabits/second or less.